Research

 Research Funding and Support

-Our research is generously supported by NSERC, the Canada Foundation for Innovation, Carleton University, and the Royal's Institute of Mental Health Research.
+Our research is generously supported by NSERC, the Canada Foundation for Innovation, Carleton University, and the University of Ottawa Institute of Mental Health Research at The Royal.